jessicakay/crimeviz/README.md

 # crimeviz

-Understanding crime and policing in Boston
+Understanding "crime" and policing in Boston

-This code is part of an ongoing project to visualize police data on crime in Boston using ggplot for visualization.
-To view these data on an interactive map, visit the project on ArcGIS Online https://arcg.is/1j5T11
+This code is part of an ongoing project to visualize police activity in Boston using ggplot for visualization.
+To view these data on an interactive map, visit the first draft of the project on ArcGIS Online https://arcg.is/1j5T11

 Future efforts will focus on analyzing the contributory factors that lead to overpolicing in Boston.